davidji99/terraform-provider-herokux/docs/index.md

 Almost all resources in this provider require official Heroku provider resources as a prerequisite.
 Essentially, this provider is designed to supplement, not supplant, the official Heroku provider.

-**Please note, this provider has no relationship with Heroku.**
+**This provider has no relationship with Heroku.**

 -> **IMPORTANT!**
-This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive customer traffic.
+This provider should be treated as experimental and to be used with caution when Terraforming resources in environments that receive your customers' traffic.
 Additionally, the resources may change in behavior or be removed at any given time to match any API changes.

 ## Contributing